Aliases for CACNA1C Gene

 - TS.
 LQT8 3

 Additional External Ids for CACNA1C Gene

 This gene encodes an alpha-1 subunit of a voltage-dependent calcium channel.
 Calcium channels mediate the influx of calcium ions into the cell upon membrane polarization.
 The alpha-1 subunit consists of 24 transmembrane segments and forms the pore through which ions pass into the cell.
 The calcium channel consists of a complex of alpha-1, alpha-2/delta, beta, and gamma subunits in a 1:1:1:1 ratio.
 There are multiple isoforms of each of these proteins, either encoded by different genes or the result of alternative splicing of transcripts.
 The protein encoded by this gene binds to and is inhibited by dihydropyridine.
 Alternative splicing results in many transcript variants encoding different proteins.
 Some of the predicted proteins may not produce functional ion channel subunits. [provided by RefSeq, Oct 2012]

 GeneCards Summary for CACNA1C Gene

 CACNA1C (Calcium Voltage-Gated Channel Subunit Alpha1 C) is a Protein Coding gene.
-Diseases associated with CACNA1C include Timothy Syndrome and Brugada Syndrome 3.
-Among its related pathways are Amphetamine addiction and Dilated cardiomyopathy (DCM).
+Diseases associated with CACNA1C include Timothy Syndrome and Long Qt Syndrome 8.
+Among its related pathways are Oxytocin signaling pathway and CCR5 Pathway in Macrophages.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and ion channel activity.
 An important paralog of this gene is CACNA1D.